rust-lang/book/second-edition/src/ch20-00-unnamed-project.md

 the plan of attack:

 1. `ThreadPool` will hold on to a sending side of a channel.
-2. Each `Worker` will hold on to a recieving side.
+2. Each `Worker` will hold on to a receiving side.
 3. The `execute` method of `ThreadPool` will then send the closure it wants to execute down the sending side of the channel.
-4. The `Worker` will loop over its recieving side, and when it gets a job, execute it.
+4. The `Worker` will loop over its receiving side, and when it gets a job, execute it.

 Once we get all of this working, we should be in a good place!